Skip to main content

 Biography

 My research centres on two related areas.
-Firstly, I am interested in how computer games imply or suggest certain practices to us that can become engrained as dispositions or even ‘rationalities’.
-This pertains to the way that players actively exercise their ‘freedom’ in gameplay and how they transform themselves into subjects with particular mental attitudes, embodied dispositions, and forms of attention.
+Firstly, I am interested in how computer games imply or suggest certain practices to us that lead to our carving out certain habits and dispositions.
+This pertains to the way that players actively exercise their ‘freedom’ in gameplay and how they transform themselves into subjects with particular sensibilities, values, embodied dispositions, and forms of attention.
 These considerations bear on the relationship between power, subjectivity, and play.

-Secondly, I explore how gameplay can be conceived as an aesthetic experience.
-This concerns the non-representational aesthetics of computer games, experienced through the player’s intuitive, non-cognitive grasp of the game as a system with possibilities and constraints.
-The player’s approach to gameplay can be a means for the player to continuously engage with self-interpretive processes and to develop their self-reflexivity towards that approach.
-In this way, gameplay could be the site of an aesthetics of the self, of a non-formalisable aesthetic interplay between cognitive judgements and non-cognitive perceptions.
-I am interested in aesthetic self-formation through gameplay as a terrain on which power and resistance plays out.
+Secondly, I explore how gameplay can be conceived as an aesthetic experience or aesthetic practice.
+This concerns the player’s intuitive, non-cognitive grasp of the game as a system with possibilities and constraints.
+The player’s approach to gameplay can be a means for them to continuously engage with self-interpretive processes and to develop their self-reflexivity – this has the potential to be conducive towards an aesthetics of the self.

 My background is interdisciplinary.
 I hold a PhD from the University of Manchester (Sociology), an MA from The Courtauld (History of Art), and a BA from University College London (Philosophy and the History of Art).
 My ESRC and President’s Doctoral Scholarship funded PhD explored the ways in which player practices in contemporary single-player computer games (particularly RPGs) can be said to be aligned with what may be called a ‘neoliberal self-fashioning’ or to constitute the Foucauldian aesthetic practices of the self that lead to a ‘transformation’ or ‘transfiguration’ of the playing subject.